 “NOTE: THIS CASE IS UNDER INVESTIGATION UNDER MAJOR CREDIT BUREAUS”

-In addition to using strange language, these scam emails have a distinct lack of punctuation, odd formatting, and poor grammar.
+In addition to using odd language, these scam emails have a distinct lack of punctuation, odd formatting and poor grammar.
 They often refer to the recipient as “customer” or “debtor,” rather than by name.

-A letter like this is generally a red flag.
-If you’ve received a similar letter, verify the sender is from ACS Incorporation before responding.
+Pro tip: A letter like this is generally a red flag.
+If you’ve received a similar letter, verify that the sender is from ACS Incorporation before responding.
+Do this by calling the real ACS Incorporation rather than any phone number listed on the letter.
+You can reach the real ACS at (207) 795-2220.

 READ MORE: What is the Fair Debt Collection Practices Act?